netmindz/AuroraDrop-LXP/README.md

 ## Latest Updates

+0.0.11
+* Added option to select the number of concurrent patterns running.
+* Option to check for new git updates.
+* Fixed some bugs.
+* Added some new bugs and patterns.

 0.0.10
-* Added some more effects from the AuroraDemo.
+* Added some more patterns from the AuroraDemo.
 * Fixed some bugs.

 0.0.9